 One of our strengths is activity diversity.
-If you want a riding opportunity each day but also are interested in rafting, kayaking, fishing, trap house sporting clays, hiking and group activities such as ranch crafting, and camp fire activities, then come here.
-Yes, we have a great riding program with lessons, beginner rides, and advanced adventure rides, but our signature is in offering “mixed activity days” to meet interests of whole families and mixed groups.
+If you want a riding opportunity each day but also are interested in rafting, kayaking, fishing, trap house sporting clays, ATV trail riding, hiking and group activities such as ranch crafting, and camp fire activities, then come here.
+Yes, we have a great riding program with lessons and arena challenges, beginner rides, and advanced adventure rides, but our signature is in offering “mixed activity days” to meet interests of whole families and mixed groups.
 Sometimes we use the term “saddle/paddle” vacations or “raft and ride” vacations in our descriptions of Marble Mountain Ranch vacations.
 The truly amazing thing about this product diversity is that we are able to do it all “in house.”
 We do not hand-off to a third party outfitter for the rafting, or drive you three hours one way to get to a kayak trip or fishing guide.
 It is done by our in-house staff and done without the long shuttles.

 Culinary Travel to Dude Ranches – Can you accommodate special diets?